July 17, 2025, 12:17 pm | Read time: 2 minutes

 So far, only the iPhone 15 Pro/Pro Max and iPhone 16 Pro/Pro Max have a titanium casing.
 As TECHBOOK has already reported, there are several reasons why Apple might return to aluminum frames for the iPhone 17 Pro.
 The metal is more cost-effective and significantly easier to color.
 Additionally, the lighter and more thermally conductive metal could support Apple’s plans for the iPhone 17 Pro.
 Apple is planning a new cooling system to enhance performance during extended use.

 While titanium is considered more premium and is significantly stronger, it also has drawbacks.
 It cannot be easily colored.
 Instead, it requires a special micro-blasted surface to offer different shades.
-The processing is also more complicated than with the softer aluminum.
+The processing is also more complicated than with softer aluminum.